 on what that character was, or was not able to do.
 With that in mind,

 we take a look this week at five of the year's most aberrant, interesting,

 compelling and effective characters in games.
 Minor spoilers.

-5. Frédéric Chopin (Tri-Crescendo's
+5. Frédéric Chopin (Tri-Crescendo's Eternal Sonata, Xbox 360)

 After all, Frédéric Chopin

 is not a fictional character, and the interpretation of his life as